Lamont School of Music

-Lamont School of Music is the school of arts of the University of Denver, based in city of Denver, United States.
-In 1941, the school merged with the University of Denver.
+Lamont School of Music and Theater is part of the College of Arts Humanities and Social Sciences at the University of Denver, based in Denver, Colorado, United States.
+The school offers a range of undergraduate and graduate programs in music performance, music studies, music pedagogy, musicology, composition, and recording and production.

 History

-Despite its separation from Denver University's main campus for many years, the Lamont School of Music persevered, and was poised for expansion and development.
+The school is named after its founder, Florence Lamont Hinman (née Lamont; 1888–1964), a teacher of voice and piano.
+Despite being located in a separate location from Denver University's main campus for many years, the Lamont School of Music persevered, and was poised for expansion and development.
 Both followed with the appointment of the school's fifth director, F. Joseph Docksey.
 In 1988, the Lamont School of Music's enrollment totaled 116 music majors at both the graduate and undergraduate levels; by 2001, enrollment jumped to 256; and by 2007, the school had reached its strategic enrollment cap of 300 music majors.
 In February 2004, the Lamont School of Music was recognized by the city of Denver with the Mayor's Award for Excellence in the Arts.
 In February 2005, the Lamont School of Music was recognized by the city of Denver with the Mayor's Award for Excellence in the Arts.
-2011 marked the appointment of Lamont's sixth director, Nancy Cochran.
+2011 marked the appointment of Lamont's sixth director, Nancy Cochran, followed by Keith Ward in 2018.

+In 2026 Lamont was reformed as the Lamont School of Music and Theater under the direction of Brian Pertl who became director in 2025.